-A \emph{rectangle-free subset} $A \subseteq G_{n,m}$ is a subset that does not contain a rectangle as defined above.
+A \emph{rectangle-free subset} $A \subseteq \Gnm$ is a subset that does not contain a rectangle.
 A problem that is closely related to grid-colorability is that of finding a rectangle-free subset of maximum cardinality.
 This relationship is illustrated by the following lemma.

-\begin{theorem} If $G_{n,m}$ is $c$-colorable, then it contains a rectangle-free subset of size $\lceil \frac{nm}{c} \rceil$. \end{theorem}
+\begin{theorem} If $\Gnm$ is $c$-colorable, then it contains a rectangle-free subset of size $\lceil \frac{nm}{c} \rceil$. \end{theorem}

-\begin{proof} A $c$-coloring partitions the elements of $G_{n,m}$ into $c$ rectangle-free subsets.
+\begin{proof} A $c$-coloring partitions the elements of $\Gnm$ into $c$ rectangle-free subsets.
 By the pigeon-hole principle, one of these sets must be of size at least $\lceil \frac{nm}{c} \rceil$. \end{proof}

-\begin{definition} Let $n,m\in\nat$. $\maxrf n m $ is the size of the maximum rectangle-free $A\subseteq \Gnm$. \end{definition}
+\begin{definition} Let $n,m\in\natt$. $\maxrf n m $ is the size of the maximum rectangle-free $A\subseteq \Gnm$. \end{definition}

 Finding the maximum cardinality of a rectangle-free subset is equivalent to a special case of a well-known problem of Zarankiewicz~\cite{zaran} (see \cite{GRS} or \cite{roman} for more information).
 The Zarankiewicz function, denoted $Z_{r,s}(n,m)$, counts the minimum number of edges in a bipartite graph with vertex sets of size $n$ and $m$ that guarantees a subgraph isomorphic to $K_{r,s}$.
 Zarankiewicz's problem was to determine $Z_{r,s}(n,m)$.